 So you’ve realized you’re tired of your messy garage, home, or workplace and you need more space.
 More and more people are turning to self storage everyday to manage inventory, maintain records, or to simply de-clutter their home or workspace.
 Storage comes in a variety of shapes and sizes; ranging from drive-up outdoor self storage units to indoor climate controlled storage.
-Every facility has its own unique characteristics with some offering RV storage, vehicle storage, and even wine storage.
+Every facility has its own unique characteristics with some offering RV storage and climate controlled storage.

 This guide was written for anyone who is interested in using storage for business or personal reasons.
 We want to help the entire process go as easily as possible, and to let people know how to best organize and protect their goods in self storage units.
 The self storage guide below will lead you through an introduction of what mini self storage facilities have to offer in terms of amenities and storage types, as well as explain how to best go about packaging and moving your goods into your mini storage unit.

 Self Storage facilities rent self storage space to individuals and businesses on a month-to-month basis at an affordable price compared to residential and office space.
 Unlike other forms of storage, you personally manage what you put in and take out of your storage unit; with no special machinery needed to access the contents of your self storage space at any time.